Non-visa stay in Ukraine

 1. What is an overstay and how it occurs?

 According to Ukrainian legislation, the citizens of many countries have a right to stay within the territory of Ukraine without obtaining a visa for 90 days within 180 days.
 How is it calculated?
 The officials take a specific date and count down 180 days back.
 After that, they check whether you have used 90 “visa-free” days within this term.
 If so and you are still in Ukraine it means you have violated the law and “overstayed”.
-You can easily check your “number of days” here.
+You can see the instruction for calculating “number of days” here.

 2. What happens if the foreigner has overstayed?